andrew/ultimate-awesome/README.md

 - [awesome-modeling-simulation](https://github.com/comp-physics/awesome-modeling-simulation) - Resources for learning about modeling and simulation.
 - [awesome-resources](https://github.com/corralm/awesome-resources) - 🤓 My curated lists of awesome data science books and resources.
 - [fucking-awesome-bigdata](https://github.com/correia-jpv/fucking-awesome-bigdata) - A curated list of awesome big data frameworks, resources and other awesomeness.
 With repository stars⭐ and forks🍴.
+- [fucking-awesome-cryptography](https://github.com/Correia-jpv/fucking-awesome-cryptography) - A curated list of cryptography resources and links.
+With repository stars⭐ and forks🍴.
 - [awesome-porto-alegre](https://github.com/dclucas/awesome-porto-alegre) - Awesome stuff to do in Porto Alegre, RS, Brazil.
 - [awesome-frontend](https://github.com/digitoimistodude/awesome-frontend) - 😎 Awesome list about all things in front end we use here at Dude.
 - [awesome-microsoft-azure-az-900-microsoft-azure-fundamentals-study-guide-book-course](https://github.com/ditectrev/awesome-microsoft-azure-az-900-microsoft-azure-fundamentals-study-guide-book-course) - ⛳️ PASS: Microsoft Azure AZ-900 (Microsoft Azure Fundamentals) by learning based on our Study Guide Book & Course.